- Manuals and service information

 However using liquid cryogenic coolant for continuous operation is not convenient, it require large vacuum-insulated Dewar tanks, transportation and storage difficulties, and so on.
-If heat load of device that need to be cooled is small, there is an alternative solution to all this messy business, which is use closed-cycle cryocooling engine.
+If heat load of device that need to be cooled is small.
+Alternative solution to all this messy business like use of the closed-cycle cryocooling engine.
 Compressors with helium gas as a working body are often used to cool small DUT devices down to 77 K or even colder temperatures.

 We got our hands on such cryocooled semiconductor system, in shape of the old cellular base station RF filter, Model 850SLB6F1R SuperLink Rx.
 These devices made by Semiconductor Technologies, designed to improve RF receive path quality of the cellular base station.
 Superconducting low-noise filter or amplifier circuitry working in 840 MHz B-Band frequency range chilled to temperatures below -190 °C during continuous operation 24/7.
 It is essentially a highly selective and sensitive low-noise RF filter used to clean the receive path of wireless base stations.

 Handling cryogenic liquids and cryogenic coolers can be dangerous and require personal protection equipment.
-LN2 is very cold substance, -196 °C (-320 °F) and can cause severe frostbite.
-Nitrogen’s critical point is -126.2 K, as result it cannot stay liquid at ambient temperature at any pressure.
+LN2 is very cold substance at -196 °C (-320 °F) and can cause severe frostbite or suffocation.
+Nitrogen’s critical point is 126.2 K, as result it cannot stay liquid at ambient temperature at any pressure.
 If sealed in the container, this will cause explosion.
 LN2 also have gas to liquid ratio 700 to 1, so it can displace all oxygen in the closed room and cause suffocation without warning.
 Never use LN2 in a small poorly ventilated room.
 Treat liquid nitrogen and any cooled object with respect.

 Redistribution and use of this article, any parts of it or any images or files referenced in it, in source and binary forms, with or without modification, are permitted provided that the following conditions are met: